Driving successful Search campaigns and how you can tell it’s workingNovember 24, 2016 10:43 am

 So, how do you measure success?

 Conversion tracking is actually fairly easy to implement.
-It begins with creating a conversion action in your AdWords account.
+It begins with creating a conversion action in your Google Ads account.
 Conversion actions can be anything from a form fill, to a purchase, an event registration, or email sign up – just choose a metric that is important to your business.

 Once you have your goal actions setup, a conversion tag is added to your website on the pages you are trying to track.
-When a prospective customer completes the action, a conversion will be recorded in your AdWords Account.
+When a prospective customer completes the action, a conversion will be recorded in your Google Ads Account.

 Now this is great data for your Campaign Manager to work with, but what about the sales, and how do you know what leads are quality and what ones produce revenue for you.
 This is the area where the majority of business owners or managers want to know because outside of the great tracking and data SEM agencies can measure I’m sure you must ask yourself; how much am I getting back from what I’m putting in?